Finger dislocation (no fracture)

 Will I be followed up?

 - Yes, you will have a follow-up appointment to see the hand therapy physio and you will you will be contacted shortly regarding a date and time.
-You will not necessarily be seen by ED or Orthopaedics again
+You will not necessarily be seen by Emergency Department (ED) or Orthopaedic staff again

 What if I have concerns/questions?